-Five principles have been put forward by leading aguaculture researchers to enable a sustainable, circular and regenerative global aquaculture system:
+Five principles have been put forward by leading aquaculture researchers to enable a sustainable, circular and regenerative global aquaculture system:11

-- 1. Safeguarding and regenerating the health of aguatic ecosystems - 2 Avoiding the production of non-essential products and minimizing the waste of those that are essential - Prioritizing biomass streams for basic human needs Using and recycling byproducts of agro- and aquatic Δ ecosystems, and - Using renewable energy while minimizing overall 5. energy use.
+- Safeguarding and regenerating the health of aquatic ecosystems - 2.
+Avoiding the production of non-essential products and minimizing the waste of those that are essential - 3.
+Prioritizing biomass streams for basic human needs - Using and recycling byproducts of agro- and aquatic ecosystems, and - Using renewable energy while minimizing overall energy use.

-No such system is currently in place at scale, but these principles represent the gold standard for sustainable aguaculture and are valuable guide future development in this space.
+No such system is currently in place at scale, but these principles represent the gold standard for sustainable aquaculture and are valuable guide future development in this space.
 The farmed salmon sector is well-positioned to apply some, if not all of these principles, which we discuss further in this paper.

-The connection between aquaculture and the SDGs
+The connection between aquaculture and the SDGs10